starschema/snowflake-venafi-connector/README.md

 The functions will either return a json string or a single string.
 You can parse the needed values by using the built-in json parser from Snowflake.
 #### Request a new Machine Identity

-When you request a new machine identity you will get back the requested certificate with a private key and passphrase.
+When you request a new machine identity you will get back the requested certificate with a private key.
 ```
 SELECT
     JSON_REQUEST_CERT:Certificate AS CERT,
-    JSON_REQUEST_CERT:PrivateKey AS PRIVATE_KEY,
+    JSON_REQUEST_CERT:PrivateKey AS PRIVATE_KEY
-    JSON_REQUEST_CERT:passphrase AS PASSPHRASE
 FROM (
     SELECT PARSE_JSON(
         REQUEST_MACHINE_ID